The Gallery House

 This project had an improbable beginning…

-The family started off with a different architect and a different design.
+The family started off with a different architect and a different design for the modern style beach home they wanted.
 They had struggled to gain the necessary local approvals and were horrified by initial construction cost estimates that were well over their budget.
 Discouraged, they contacted me.
 They came to Swallowtail wanting to know if I could rethink the design to satisfy the strict local building codes, reduce construction costs while keeping their core design requirements.
 They wanted a new, contemporary home that would showcase their art collection, and provide seamless access to outdoor living areas.
 They had planned for a reverse floor plan that maximized the views.
 Shortly after that initial meeting, the family called to say they had decided to abandon the project.

 “Wait,” I said.
 “I have some ideas.
 Let me send you my sketches.”

 - Locating the living room, dining room, kitchen and club room on the upper floor with a wide back porch running across the full width of the rear of the home, providing all of the principal rooms with excellent views;

 - Being conscious that many reverse floor plans give scant attention to the first floor, I used a grand stair to connect the principal rooms on the upper floor to the entrance.
 The stair is easily seen from a number of vantage points, letting visitors know how to navigate the reverse floor plan.
 The stair is also seen from the exterior through large windows and is detailed with side walls in glass, making it visible on all floors.